-Expanded Study Abroad Opportunities for Transfer Students
+Summer Study Abroad Opportunities

-Three NEW Direct Credit Study Abroad Programs in Berlin, Cape Town, and Lisbon are now available to all undergraduate students.
+Three Direct Credit Study Abroad Programs in Berlin, Cape Town, and Lisbon are now available to all undergraduate students.
 What is a direct credit study abroad program?
 At UVA, direct credit for a study abroad program means that you are enrolled in UVA courses created by UVA faculty with other UVA students in classrooms that are located in another country.
-Direct credit is NOT transfer credit - the grades for these courses appear on your transcript, influence your GPA, and may be used to satisfy general education requirements or major/minor requirements.
+Direct credit is not transfer credit - the grades for these courses appear on your transcript, influence your GPA, and may be used to satisfy general education requirements or major/minor requirements.
 For most transfer students, direct credit is the preferred study abroad route.

 Students enrolled in these new study abroad programs earn 6 to 10 credits from UVA during the summer months.
 The program in Cape Town is composed of two parts – a liberal arts component led by UVA faculty designed to provide students with a deep understanding of the South African context; and a “boot camp-style” practicum that immerses students in topics such as data science, product management, or digital design.
 The programs in Berlin and Lisbon offer a 6-credit liberal arts seminar with a boot camp focus on a topic (such as full stack coding) informed by liberal arts coursework and hands-on experience.
 These study abroad programs combine liberal arts study, critical skills development, and practical work experience in a global context.
 Transfer students are highly encouraged to investigate these opportunities on the International Studies Office's website (https://educationabroad.virginia.edu/) and by contacting a Study Abroad Advisor (https://educationabroad.virginia.edu/make-advising-appointment)